HiFi: Innuos Zen Mini MKIII Review with Phoenix USB Re-Clocker and LSPU.

 YOU WANT IT DARKER – Qobuz 24 Bit Stream – I have heard this song on many systems.
 I have never heard it this good.
 The way the Innuos deals with Leonard’s voice here is magical.
 Yes, the way this was recorded will bring Leonard right to you in most systems but here, again, human, real, right there with you.
 Textures in his voice appear that I never noticed before and when the singers in the back chime in they are more separated than I have ever heard them.
 They propel out to the sides but are totally separate.
 Leonard sings to you dead center and the music fills the room.
 I have never heard this track sound like this.
 Amazing.

-At the end of the day there are some big differences in music streamers when we start to go into the higher end, even if using an external DAC.
+At the end of the day there are differences in music streamers when we start to go into the higher end, even if using an external DAC.
 One thing I need to mention is that the Zen Mini MKIII has a built in DAC if you do not have or use an external.
 It’s an all in one piece, and you can start with the streamer and upgrade it in many ways as you move along your audio journey.
 Add a DAC later.
 Add the power supply.
 Add the Phoenix.
 It’s a streamer that can seriously grow with you and will not be obsolete as it will always sound just as beautiful as it does now.
-If you can swing 2X the cost of a Bluesound Node 2i, I would suggest looking at the Zen Mini III and then adding to it later as you can.
+If you can swing 2X the cost of a Bluesound Node 2i, I would suggest looking at the Zen Mini III and then adding to it later as you can but I do prefer the DAC inside of the Node 2i over the DAC inside of the Mini.
+On their own, I prefer the Node 2i.
+But when you add to the Mini, that is when you can take it up a few levels in performance.

 As it is now, the Zen Mini III with LSPU and the Phoenix is simply delicious in my system.
-Now of course the Innuos Statement would be the TRUE end game but for 1/3 the cost, I will be happy with the Zen Mini and Phoenix for a long time to come unless something better comes along for less money.
+Now of course the Innuos Statement would be the TRUE end game but for 1/3 the cost, the Mini combo is something one should not take lightly.

 I do have to state again that with all three pieces, and using the Zen as a Roon core, it can get sluggish when browsing and playing music.
 I have had it freeze up, and have had Roon no longer recognize the Zen..on a daily basis I need to restart the Zen.
 This adds frustration, I admit but the sound here is just on a new level.